Self-defeating thoughts follow predictable patterns. Recognizing them is half the work. Tap any thought that sounds familiar — then read the reframe.

 Why we built it this way: the Performance, Resilience, Identity, and Team content is much more effective when athletes already have basic mindfulness, breath control, attention regulation, and self-talk skills.
 Without those foundations, the rest is just instructions someone can't actually execute.

 Nothing else is locked.
 Athletes can freely tap into Performance, Resilience, or any other track from the Skills Library even before completing Foundation — they'll get a soft reminder that "Foundation comes first" but they're not blocked from exploring.
 The same applies to sport-specific scenarios.
-Quick-access tools (pre-game, post-game, mantras, brave card) are also always available.
+Quick-access tools (pre-game, post-game, mantras, reframes, My Saved) are also always available.

 All tracks stay available after athletes complete Foundation — so they can access the skills whenever they need over time.